splunk/public-o11y-docs/admin/admin-onboarding/phase2/phase2-im.rst

 When a user logs in to Splunk Observability Cloud using SSO for the first time, the user receives an email with a link.
 The user must select the link to authenticate.
 This email validation is only necessary for the user's first login.

-Splunk Observability Cloud supports Just-In-Time user creation, which means that if a user does not exist in Splunk Observability Cloud, then the user's account will be created upon first login attempt.
+Splunk Observability Cloud supports just-in-time user creation, which means that if a user doesn't exist in Splunk Observability Cloud, then an account is created upon first login.

 .. _otel-reqts: